 Loss of physical stamina.
 A natural, age related, decrease in maximum cardiac output and maximum pulmonary function.
 This can be exacerbated by lack of exercise and lack of activity.
 This loss makes it harder to keep up with active pets as well as fast moving grandchildren.

 Loss of subcutaneous fat.
-Age-related loss of fat from under the skin, increases skin wrinkles, increases risk skin tearing easily and sets us up for easy bruising ( broken and bleeding blood vessels).
+Age-related loss of fat from under the skin, increases skin wrinkles, increases risk of skin tearing easily and sets us up for easy bruising ( broken and bleeding blood vessels).

 Charles Tadros, M.D.